Leptopoda/bierverkostung/README.md

 ## Hosted
 This project is already hosted on https://saufen.rimikis.de.
 Check it out as more features will arrive.

+## Translation
+The app is translated on https://weblate.rimikis.de/projects/bierverkostung.

 ## Versioning
 For now we use a fairly uncommon versioning scheme.
 Until 1.0.0 we increment the minor version when work on a big new feature starts and increment accordingly until finished.